 - a.
 The number of on-board animal handlers must be sufficient for the number of animals all the time for the duration of the voyage. - b.
-Animal handlers must be trained in basic animal handling and animal welfare and records of the training must be kept.
+Animal handlers must be trained in basic animal handling and welfare and the applicable South African legislation and international animal welfare standards. - c.

-- c.
 Provision must be made for animal handlers to monitor the animals at night and report to the Master of the Ship and / or veterinarian on issues that need attention. - d.
 Animal handlers must handle humanely animals at all times during any part of the journey including the preparation and the offloading at the final destination. - e.
 The animal handlers are responsible for the following: - i.
 Check the animals immediately before departure to ensure that they have been loaded in accordance with the loading plan. - ii.
 Inspect each lairage at least twice a day or more frequently if necessary for normal behaviour, health and welfare, and the correct operation of ventilation, watering and feeding systems. - iii.
 Carry out any task necessary for the care of the animals, including provision of feed, water, removal of waste material, carcass disposal, etc.